Frequently Asked Questions

 Check our Preferred Hotels page for hotel information.
 When making your room reservation, please let hotel staff know you are participating in the Mississippi Blues Marathon and Half-Marathon.
-Our Preferred Hotels are offering early breakfast and late check-out for runners, but plan to stay until Sunday so you can enjoy the Blues Crawl on Saturday night!
+Our Preferred Hotels are offering early breakfast and late check-out for runners.

 Are there hotel shuttles to/from race?

 Shuttle service availability is is dependent on each particular hotel, but most of our Preferred Hotels are within a few blocks of the start/finish.

 We do not offer a pre-race dinner so that you can enjoy some of the pre-race dinner specials created by Jackson restaurants, many of which are walking distance of our hotels.
 Dinner specials will be listed in the race information included in your packet.
 Click here to view a list of local restaurant menus and cuisines.